SysMo/SmoWeb/ThermoFluids/templates/documentation/reStructuredText/FreeConvection.rst

 Calculation algorithm
 ---------------------

-The following steps are taken to compute the convective heat exchange
+The following steps are taken to compute the convective heat exchange:

-1. Compute fluid properties
+1. Compute the fluid properties
-2. Determine characteristic length and surface area for the particular geometry configuration
+2. Determine the characteristic length and surface area for the particular geometry configuration
-3. Compute Grasshof number
+3. Compute the Grasshof number
-4. Compute Rayleigh number
+4. Compute the Rayleigh number
 5. Determine whether laminar or turbulent flow occurs
 6. Use the appropriate Nusselt number correlation to compute the :math:`Nu=f\left(Ra,Pr\right)`
-7. Compute convection coefficient
+7. Compute the convection coefficient

 .. math::
    \alpha=\frac{Nu\cdot\lambda}{s}

-8. Compute heat flow rate
+8. Compute the heat flow rate

 .. math::
    \dot{Q}=\alpha\cdot A\cdot\Delta T